+Applies Graduate students; Unclassified Graduate

+to: Students

-Applies to: Graduate students; Unclassified Graduate Students Add: Prior to the second class meeting Drop: Prior to the Drop Deadline (see Academic Calendar for date) Withdraw: Prior to the last class meeting
+Add: Prior to the second class meeting

 The signature of the academic advisor is required to add a course before the first class meeting.
 A student may not add a class after the class has met for three hours without the signature of both the advisor and the instructor of record.
 Acceptance into a class at this late date is at the discretion of the instructor.